 Mr Peter Korisa

-Acting Policy Officer, Disaster Risk Management, Research and Planning Officer,
+Research and Planning Officer,

 National Disaster Management Officer

 Vanuatu

 Madame Chair,

 I bring warm greetings from the Republic of Vanuatu, one of the most hazard prone Pacific Island Countries on the front line of climate change.

 The location of Vanuatu in the ‘Pacific ring of fire’ means that it is exposed to a greater range of hazards compared to most other Pacific countries.
 It is exposed to both hydro-meterological hazards such as tropical cyclones, floods, and droughts in addition to geo-physical hazards such as volcanoes, earthquakes, tsunamis, and landslides.
 Climate change is likely to increase the frequency of some of if not all of these events.